 But by implementing a tax-loss harvesting strategy and selling securities, the portfolio naturally underweights those particular securities relative to the benchmark.
 We also see a natural deviation from the benchmark in the opposite case, if an investor decides to hold an appreciated security to defer the realization of a gain.
 In this case the portfolio may hold those securities at an overweight position relative to the benchmark.

 How can investors balance tracking error in a tax-managed SMA?

 While tracking error may be inevitable, it can also be managed to match an investor’s risk tolerance.
 Investors can work with an advisor to balance tax-management techniques with a resulting tracking error that suits their risk tolerance and long-term financial goals.
 For instance, investors who want to balance their risk tolerance with their tax-management efforts can target a fairly standard tracking error of 1%.
 Those who are more aggressive can allow their tracking error to drift higher, closer to 2%, allowing for more potential loss harvesting and gain deferral.

 While tax management introduces tracking error into an SMA, the goal is for the portfolio to provide returns similar to the benchmark while helping investors pay less in taxes.
 The compounding effect of this tax deferral can be quite powerful over time—even with the existence of tracking error.

 The bottom line

 Customizing a portfolio through tax management inevitably leads to tracking error.
-But advisors can work with clients to strike a comfortable balance between a portfolio’s tax management techniques and its deviation from the benchmark.
-At the end of the day, while tax-managed portfolios may result in tracking error, they also allow investors to keep more of their money invested while maximizing their after-tax returns.
+But advisors can work with clients to strike a comfortable balance between a portfolio’s tax-management techniques and its deviation from the benchmark.
+At the end of the day, while tax-managed portfolios may result in tracking error, they also have the potential to allow investors to keep more of their money invested while seeking to maximize after-tax returns.